-How to find and remove duplicate files on a Mac
+Duplicate file finder Mac: How to find and delete duplicate files quickly

 Duplicates are essentially useless, which means they’re top candidates for a quick cleanup, including apps, photos, videos, or text files.
 Thanks to third-party apps, you can harness automation and tools to streamline the process or simply use built-in features on specific apps to delete duplicates manually.